Portal administration

 - the default access mode for modules (see Access and roles);

-- the two-factor authentication policy for employees and external participants (see Two-factor authentication).
+all(the whole structure) orself_chain(the employee's own branch); - the two-factor authentication policy, separately for employees and external participants:

 System email